mozilla/mozjpeg/README.md

 Mozilla JPEG Encoder Project [![Build Status](https://ci.appveyor.com/api/projects/status/github/mozilla/mozjpeg?branch=master&svg=true)](https://ci.appveyor.com/project/kornel/mozjpeg-4ekrx)
 ============================

 MozJPEG improves JPEG compression efficiency achieving higher visual quality and smaller file sizes at the same time.
-It is compatible the JPEG standard, and the vast majority of the world's deployed JPEG decoders.
+It is compatible with the JPEG standard, and the vast majority of the world's deployed JPEG decoders.

 MozJPEG is a patch for [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo). **Please send pull requests to libjpeg-turbo** if the changes aren't specific to newly-added MozJPEG-only compression code.
 This project aims to keep differences with libjpeg-turbo minimal, so whenever possible, improvements and bug fixes should go there first.